Kanye West Appears To Eat His Own Earwax Before Getting Kiss From Kim Kardashian

 — ye (@kanyewest) December 29, 2018

-While the report was called stupid and non-newsworthy by many the clip was so talked about that Rolling Stone even picked it up, doing a “frame-by-frame investigation” of the video.
+While the report was called stupid and non-newsworthy by many, the clip was so talked about that Rolling Stone even picked it up, doing a “frame-by-frame investigation” of the video.

 After analyzing the clip, the outlet came to the hilarious conclusion that Kanye West did not eat his own earwax in a post that is worth the read if you need a good laugh.